 The Company does not hold significant balances in foreign currencies to give rise to exposure to foreign exchange risk.

-As a result of the 70,000 shares held in Angus Gold Inc., a 10% fluctuation in the price of investment in the fair value of the shares of Angus Gold Inc. would result in a change in fair value of \$5,500.
+As a result of the 70,000 shares held in Angus, a 10% fluctuation in fair value of the shares in Angus would result in a change in fair value of \$6,650.